icssc/AntAlmanac/README.md

 3. run `npm install` to install node modules in server

-4. run `npm dev` to start both both client and server
+4. run `npm run dev` to start both both client and server

 5. does not automatically restart on change